Egyptian nationalism: 20th century

 In January 1952, British forces surrounded an Egyptian police station and demanded they surrender a group of fedayeen guerillas who had taken shelter there and leave the canal zone.
 After the Egyptians shot and killed a British negotiator, the British commander present ordered an attack on the police station; 50 policemen were killed in the ensuing firefight, and the rest were captured.
-The capital of Egypt, Cairo, overflowed with anti-British violence in a riot on 26 January 1952 known as the "Black Saturday" riot.
+The capital of Egypt, Cairo, overflowed with anti-British violence in a riot on 26 January 1952 known as the "Black Saturday" or "Cairo Fire" riot.
 The Black Saturday riots led to the development of the Free Officer movement, consisting of a thousand "middle-level" officers, overthrowing King Farouk.
-After the Egyptian Revolution of 1952 that overthrew the monarchy and established a republic, Gamal Abdel Nasser rose to power on themes that was based on Arab nationalism.
+After the Egyptian Revolution of 1952 that overthrew the monarchy and established a republic, Gamal Abdel Nasser rose to power on themes that were based on Arab nationalism.
 Nasser saw Egypt as the leader of the Arab states and saw Egypt's role as promoting Arab solidarity against both the West and Israel.

 In 1952 Nasser produced a half programmatic entitled The Philosophy of the Revolution.
 It offers and account to how he and other officers who overthrew the monarchy on July 23 of that year came to a decision to seize power and how they planned to use their newly won power.
 Under Nasser, Egypt's Arab identity was greatly played up, and Nasser promoted a policy of pan-Arabism, arguing that all of the Arab peoples should be united together in a single state under his leadership.
 Egypt was briefly united with Syria under the name the United Arab Republic from 1958 until 1961 when Syria abandoned the union.
 Nasser saw himself as the successor of Mohammad Ali Pasha, who had sought to found a new dynasty to rule the Ottoman Empire in the 19th century.
-Nasser came to embrace pan-Arabism as the best way to Liberate Egypt and the Arab world from imperialistic control and to achieve great power status as Nasser viewed the Arab world as so interwined that it is effectively "One Nation divided by colonial powers".
+Nasser came to embrace pan-Arabism as the best way to liberate Egypt and the Arab world from imperialistic control and to achieve great power status; Nasser viewed the Arab world as so intertwined that it is effectively "One Nation divided by colonial powers".

-Nasser's successors, Anwar Sadat and Hosni Mubarak continued to emphasize Arab nationalism and identity but based on Egypt's distinctiveness within the Arab world as Sadat changed Egypt official name from "United Arab Republic" to "The Arab republic of Egypt".
-Sadat upon taking office in 1970 announced that his first policy would be "Egypt first".
+Nasser's successors, Anwar Sadat and Hosni Mubarak continued to emphasize Arab nationalism and identity but based on Egypt's distinctiveness within the Arab world as Sadat changed Egypt's official name from the "United Arab Republic" to the "Arab republic of Egypt".
+Sadat, upon taking office in 1970, announced that his first policy would be "Egypt first".
 In December 1970, Sadat announced in a speech that Egypt would be willing to make peace with Israel provided the latter returned the Sinai peninsula, making no mention of the West Bank, Gaza Strip or the Golan Heights.
 Sadat in a speech said Let there be no more war or bloodshed between Arabs and Israelis.
 Let there be no more suffering or denial of rights.
 Let there be no more despair or loss of faith.